Pianist Plays 'Chemo Concerts' for Fellow Patients Despite Losing Feeling in Fingers

 What's Next

 Norton has expressed his intention to continue the chemo concerts for as long as he is able, and his story has inspired others to consider how they might use their own skills and talents to support people going through cancer treatment.
-As reported by BreakingNews.ie, his concerts have become a beacon of hope and humanity in a challenging environment.
+As reported by the Kildare Nationalist, his concerts have become a fixture of life in the Mater's oncology unit — a reminder that even in the hardest of times, music has the power to heal.